Adrian Paul Carter, Sr.

 Adrian enjoyed life’s simple pleasures.
 He loved margaritas, listening to the blues, cheering on the Buffalo Bills, spending time with his family, and watching western movies.
 A creative and hands-on person, he had a natural talent for fixing things and enjoyed working with his hands.

-Adrian is survived by his loving wife, Melissa Carter; his children, Fred (Anna) Carter, Adrian (Megan) Carter, Jr., Jeff (Madison) Carter, and Chance Carter; his step-children, Skiler VanHouang, Sean VanHouang, Seth VanHouang, Brad Jenkins, and Janie Jenkins; his grandchildren, Alexa, Emma, Zoey, Kenneth, Jordan, Ethan, Parker, Dakota, Madison, Karina, Emera, Christopher, Trevor, and Eli; his brother, Bill (Jennie) Armstrong; and his sister, Carolyn Byrkett.
+Adrian is survived by his loving wife, Melissa Carter; his children, Fred (Anna) Carter, Adrian (Megan) Carter, Jr., Jeff (Madison) Carter, and Chance Carter; his step-children, Skiler VanHouang, Sean VanHouang, Seth VanHouang, Brad Jenkins, and Janie Jenkins; his grandchildren, Alexa, Emma, Zoey, Kenneth, Jordan, Ethan, Parker, Dakota, Madison, Karina, Emera, Christopher, Trevor, and Eli; his brother, Bill (Jennie) Armstrong; his sister, Carolyn Byrkett; and many nieces and nephews.

 He was preceded in death by his parents; his brother, Jeff Carter; and his sister, Kathy Sutton.